What resources does WHOI offer K-12 teachers?

 I need help with a school project

-You can call WHOI’s Information Office with general questions about marine science and on-going research at WHOI.
+You can call WHOI’s Visitor Center with general questions about marine science and on-going research at WHOI.

-The Information Office provides packets of general information about WHOI and on specific oceanographic subjects, answers basic questions, and, where ever possible, directs people to other resources both within the Institution and in other organizations or agencies.
+The Visitor Center provides packets of general information about WHOI and on specific oceanographic subjects, answers basic questions, and, where ever possible, directs people to other resources both within the Institution and in other organizations or agencies.
 You can also check out the WHOI K-12 resource page.

 How can I become a marine biologist?